cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

   - `wivrnctl` -> `~/devel/xr/WiVRn/build-dashboard/server/wivrnctl`

 As well, I have [made some scripts](https://github.com/cubee-cb/xr-build-scripts) that check if each application needs an update, then runs their build script, as well as another that updates all of them.
 If I really wanted to, I could simply make a cron job that runs this `update_all.sh` script, so my entire XR stack auto-updates itself!
-Though, this comes with some concerns:
+Though, this comes with some concerns if I'm auto-updating to the latest commit:
-- If I'm auto-updating to the latest commit, then if something happens to break upstream I'll have to work out how to get up and running again the next time I want to hop into VR, instead of when I'm *aware* that I might break it by *choosing* to run updates.
+- If something happens to break upstream I'll have to work out how to get up and running again the next time I want to hop into VR, instead of when I'm *aware* that I might break it by *choosing* to run updates.
+- I'll need to update to the latest WiVRn Testing on the headset whenever updates have been run and I want to play VR, which is a pain.

 ---